What Every Applicant Needs To Know

 The University is eager to provide educational opportunities for adult learners who may wish to expand career opportunities or simply to take part in an exciting intellectual environment.
 In many cases, such students can complete degree requirements by taking courses in the Division of Professional and Continuing Studies.
 Qualified Delaware residents who are 60 years of age or older and who have been admitted to a degree program may attend undergraduate or graduate classes on a space-available basis without paying the application, course, registration, or other fees.
 Such students must cover the cost of books, laboratory supplies, and shop fees.

-August 1 - Undergraduate Admissions application becomes available for fall 2018
+August 1 - Undergraduate Admissions applications become available

 October 1 - Begin filing the Free Application for Federal Student Aid (FAFSA)

-January 15 - First-year Admission Application deadline, Recommended filing date for the FAFSA
+January 15 - First-year regular decision deadline, Recommended filing date for the FAFSA

 November 1 - Transfer Admissions Application deadline for spring admission and recommended deadline for filing the Free Application for Federal Student Aid (FAFSA)